 If you’ve got work to do before you take off, the lounge also has a suite of private desks with business facilities and free, high-speed WiFi.

 Although entry into the Emperor Lounge can be purchased on the day, it can quickly become full.
 Pre-booking your visit will always guarantee you a space and can often save you money as well.

 Auckland Airport is home to Artport, a unique gallery showcasing the best of New Zealand’s rich cultural heritage.
 The gallery's rotating displays often include traditional Maori carvings alongside paintings and sculptures by some of the country’s most celebrated artists and upcoming new designers.

 All the work on display is for sale, so if you like the look of something, you can simply let the gallery attendant know.
-If you’re planning on visiting the airport in the near future, you can preview the work currently on display to reserve any pieces you’re interested in until you can see them in person.
 All purchased works are professionally prepared and packaged for travel either with you or via delivery to an address of your choice.

 Take advantage of the 40 minutes’ free WiFi or get stuck into your holiday reading while watching all kinds of aircraft come and go from AKL’s top-floor observation deck.
 Weather permitting, you’ll also be treated to an impressive panoramic view of Manukau Harbour beyond and, if you’re flying in the evening, you might even be lucky enough to catch a spectacular sunset over the bay.